 After working with Elisha to safely transport the flowers from her home studio to the shoot location about 20 minutes away using a box and towels (as pictured), I just had to ask her onto the blog today to pass along her tips to you all as well.
-Even if photoshoots and faux parties aren’t in your everyday repertoire, REAL birthday celebrations, DIY weddings, church functions and open houses probably are.
-So read on and see more at carseatexperts.com for suggestions guaranteeing the safe arrival of your delicate floral centerpieces and bouquets.
+Even if photoshoots and faux parties aren’t in your everyday repertoire, real birthday celebrations, DIY weddings, baby showers, and open houses probably are.
+So read on for Elisha’s suggestions for guaranteeing the safe arrival of your delicate floral centerpieces and bouquets.

 How To Safely Transport Flowers